caldardn/Text-Editor/README.md

 ## Description

-🔍 an API for a social network web application where users can share their thoughts, react to friends’ thoughts, and create a friend list.
+An API for a social network web application where users can share their thoughts, react to friends’ thoughts, and create a friend list.

 Below is a video and images of the application: